 Easy Ways to Detect Air Leaks

 Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
 When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+One way your home may be losing efficiency is through air leaks.

 A large number of leaks are from drafts that come through your windows or doors.
-These air leaks are relatively easy to spot, but air leakage can also be found in less obvious spaces around your home.
-Review the suggestions below to conduct your own energy assessment.
+These air leaks are relatively easy to find, but air leakage can also be found in less obvious spaces in your home.
+Use the suggestions below to complete your own energy assessment.

 Inside your home